-What will be, will be.
-Zündapp motor works was founded in 1917 for the manufacturing of military equipment (Zünder und Apparatebau GmbH stands for Detonators & instruments Company).
-In 20 years, the major part of its production, which had two or three wheels, had been supplied to the Wehrmacht.
-Despite the fact that Zündapp KS600 bikes had been extensively advertised as civil motorcycles (there’re a lot of cheeky Fräulein with their admirers behind the handle bar on numerous brochures), the vast majority of them went to the Army and police.
-So, a civil KS600 has a greater value.
+The Zündapp motorcycle plant was founded in 1917 for the manufacturing of military equipment (Zünder und Apparatebau GmbH stands for Detonators & instruments Company).
+Twenty years later, most of its products were supplied to the Wehrmacht.
+Despite the fact that Zündapp KS600 bikes were extensively advertised as civilian motorcycles (as evidenced by the branded brochures), the vast majority of them went to the Army and police.

-The first Zündapp motorcycles (the K family) designed by Richard Küchen were introduced in 1933 at the Berlin show.
-The K family consisted of six models having different engines from a one-cylinder two-stroke engine to a four-cylinder four-stroke one, but all engines shared the same feature – these were rear-driven bikes (a drive shaft was used), which had an unified chassis and a frame made of pressed elements.
+TThe first Zündapp motorcycles (the K series) designed by Richard Küchen were introduced in 1933 at the Berlin Show.
+The K series consisted of six models having different engines, from a one-cylinder two-stroke engine to a four-cylinder four-stroke one, but all engines shared the same feature – these were rear-driven bikes (a drive shaft was used), which had a unified chassis and a frame made of pressed elements.
 At first, four-stroke engines were the flathead ones.
-Then, an overhead valve engine having 500 cc displacement appeared (in 1936) – this was installed on the KS500 model.
-The engine could accelerate a bike to a speed of 130 km/h at 26 h.p., which was comparable to a bike equipped with a 800 cc engine.
-It was a riding horse but bad suited for a sidecar.
+Then, in 1936, an overhead valve engine having 500 cc displacement appeared, which was installed on the KS500 model.
+The engine could accelerate a bike to a speed of 130 km/h at 26 hp, which was comparable to a bike equipped with a 800 cc engine.
+It was powerful but badly suited for a sidecar.
 For this reason, the company introduced a compromise option – Zündapp KS600.
-The engine displacement was increased to 596 cc, the number of carburettors was decreased to one (from two) – this resulted in an increased engine power at low RPMs and the capacity at high RPMs increased to 28 h.p.
-A strong chassis was better tailored for heavy-duty operations with a sidecar.
+The engine displacement was increased to 596 cc, the number of carburetors was decreased from two to one – this resulted in increased engine power at low RPMs and the capacity at high RPMs increased to 28 hp.
+Also, it had a stronger chassis to smoothly operate with a sidecar.

-Zündapp bikes equipped with opposed-piston engines are often compared to BMW motorcycles due to the fact that both have similarity of appearance.
-But if we look closer, we’ll see they’re completely different machines.
-Crankshaft of the Zündapp KS600 rotated on three main bearings (two roller bearings and one plain bearing).
+The Zündapp motorcycles, equipped with flat engines, are often compared to BMW motorcycles due to the fact that both have a similarity of appearance.
+But if we look closer, we’ll see that they’re completely different.
+The crankshaft of the Zündapp KS600 rotated on three main bearings (two roller bearings and one plain bearing).
 Rods were set on the crankshaft on roller bearings with bearing cages.
-Camshaft was installed in the crankcase top half and was driven by gears made of Novotext (cotton textile-phenolic resin).
-These gears were a little brittle but produced low noise.
+The camshaft was installed in the crankcase top half and was driven by gears made of Novotext.
+These gears were more fragile but produced less noise.
 Besides, Novotext was able to be well oiled.
 Kickstarter had a bevel gearing, so the engine could be started more easily compared to BMW.
 Double-disk clutch operated in oil mist.
-A four-speed gearbox was particularly exotic: it had chain drives instead of pinion drives for the purpose of smooth & noiseless operation.
-Gear shift was both hand & foot operated.
+A four-speed gearbox was somewhat exotic: it had chain drives instead of pinion drives for the purpose of smooth and silent operation.
+The gear shift was both hand and foot-operated.
 Rear-wheel drive was implemented via a drive shaft with two couplings.

-The frame made of pressed elements was weighty and strong.
+The frame made of pressed elements was heavy and strong.
 The rear suspension was rigid.
-The machine had a parallelogram fork equipped with a hydraulic shock absorber.
+The machine had a parallelogram fork.

-Zündapp KS600 was a preface for creating a special military motorcycle KS750 manufacturing of which had started in 1941.
-But manufacturing of KS600 machines didn’t stop – they were used as mobile generating sets.
+The Zündapp KS600 was a pre-model for a special military motorcycle KS750, manufacturing of which had started in 1941.
+However, the production of KS600 machines didn’t stop, they were still used as mobile generating sets.

 Zundapp KS750 from the «Motorworld by V.Sheynov» collection

-In the early postwar years, Germany was prohibited to manufacture motorcycles equipped with engines, which had displacement of more than 250 cc.
+In the early postwar years, Germany was prohibited to manufacture motorcycles equipped with engines, which had a displacement of more than 250 cc.
 In 1949, the ban was lifted and the Germany restarted the manufacturing of Zündapp KS600 in Nurenberg.
 The designing of a successor had started right after that.
 Zündapp KS601, a new model, was introduced in 1950.
-KS601 got a significantly upgraded powertrain (based on KS600) and a brand new chassis.
+The KS601 got a significantly upgraded powertrain, based on the KS600 model, and a brand new chassis.